oneapi-src/purchase-prediction/README.md

 1. Setting up a virtual environment for Intel®-accelerated ML.
 2. Preprocessing data using Pandas and NLTK*.
 3. Clustering data to create product categories using Intel® Extension for Scikit-learn*.
-3. Training a kNN, Decision Tree or Random Forest Classifier model for customer segmentation using Intel® Extension for Scikit-learn*.
+3. Training a kNN, Decision Tree or Random Forest Classifier model for purchase prediction using Intel® Extension for Scikit-learn*.
 4. Predicting from the trained model on new data using Intel® Extension for Scikit-learn*.

 ## Get Started